roger-boop/FDP/README.md

 Here is a list of scripts included in this project and a brief description of their functionalities:

+1. `steps.sh`: Shell script with general steps.
+It executes all the python files in the correct order.
+2. `steps.PDB.sh`: The `steps.sh` version when using the PDB dataset.
+3. `pdb2fasta.py`: Takes a directory containing the structures and generates a fasta format file (_multifasta.fa_).
 1. `AlphaFoldParser.py`: Parses AlphaFold structure prediction files (pdb format).
 2. `AlphaFoldParser.PDB.py`: Adaptation from `AlphaFoldParser.py` that parses PDB structure files (pdb format).
 3. `ce_roger.py`: CE calculations using the ROGER method.